Peppermint

 • Those with gallstones or liver conditions

-Some users report headaches, mouth irritation, or cooling sensations that feel too intense with heavy use.
+Other reported effects include headaches, mouth irritation, dry mouth, or cooling sensations that feel too intense with heavy use.
 Start with small amounts to test your response.
 Stop immediately if you experience severe reactions and talk to a healthcare provider if symptoms persist.

 Legal Status

-Peppermint holds completely unrestricted legal status throughout the United States.
-The FDA recognizes it as “Generally Recognized as Safe” (GRAS) for food use.
-You can legally purchase, possess, cultivate, and consume peppermint in any form.
-No permits or restrictions apply.
+Peppermint has completely unrestricted legal status throughout the United States.
+The FDA classifies it as “Generally Recognized as Safe” (GRAS) for food use.
+You can legally purchase, possess, cultivate, and consume peppermint in any form without permits or restrictions.

-This open status extends across all 50 states and US territories.
-Zero licensing requirements exist for personal use, home cultivation, or commercial distribution.
-The herb’s centuries-long safety record has earned it a place among America’s most trusted botanicals.
+This applies across all 50 states and US territories.
+No licensing requirements exist for personal use, home cultivation, or commercial distribution.
+The herb’s long safety record has earned it a place among America’s most trusted botanicals.

 Legally Available Forms: